jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     :width: 500 px
     :align: center

-    Single nand gate with four inputs.
+    Single NAND gate with four inputs.

-* A nor gate with more than two inputs is the same as an or gate with the same number of inputs, with an inverted output
+* A NOR gate with more than two inputs is the same as an OR gate with the same number of inputs, with an inverted output

     * Outputs ``1`` only when all inputs are ``0``

-* An exclusive or (xor) with more than two inputs effectively works as a parity check
+* An exclusive OR (XOR) with more than two inputs effectively works as a parity check

     * Checks if the number of ``1`` inputs is even or odd
     * Output ``0`` when an even number of inputs are ``1``